dooreelko/softwareecology.org/index.md

 > Do I really need web-scale no-sql database?

-> Do I really need this memory cache product as an ad-hoc message bus?
+> Do I really need this memory cache product as an ad hoc message bus?

-> Do I really need kubernetes to host a web site?
+> Do I really need kubernetes to host a website?

 ## Prior art and case studies